Fulla/minigame-gevent-socketio/Instructions.md

 ![canvas](canvas.png)

-The client app should connect through websocket to the endpoint at `/game` using socket.io (`https://cdnjs.cloudflare.com/ajax/libs/socket.io/0.9.16/socket.io.min.js`), and comunicate with it through events.
+The client app should connect through websocket to the endpoint at `/game` using socket.io (`https://cdnjs.cloudflare.com/ajax/libs/socket.io/0.9.16/socket.io.min.js`), and communicate with it through events.

-The client app must refect on the canvas the state of the game board, according to what is being comunicated by server at each moment.
+The client app must reflect on the canvas the state of the game board, according to what is being communicated by server at each moment.
 Also, client should inform to the server the player's movements, so player can interact in the game.

 ## Server interface description